-Coronavirus scare on Norwegian Jewel cruise ship in Sydney, days after New Zealand visit
+Coronavirus confusion: Cruise ship owner denies reports of virus scare

-A cruise ship docked in Sydney is in lockdown while health authorities test a man for possible coronavirus
+Owners of the Norwegian Jewel cruise ship say some passengers contracted "stomach-related illnesses" - but there is no coronavirus scare onboard.

-It is understood the ship docked in Sydney this morning, having visited other Australian ports after travelling from New Zealand, The Australian newspaper reported.
+The cruise ship arrived in Sydney today and Australian media reported that it was placed in lockdown while authorities tested a sick passenger for coronavirus.

-The ship, Norwegian Jewel, was in New Zealand for a 10-day tour before arriving in Sydney today.
+The ship was in New Zealand for a 10-day tour before arriving in Sydney today.

 It is unclear where the man, who Australian media reports is Singaporean, boarded the vessel.